-6.13.5.7 PWM trigger
+6.14.5.8 PWM trigger

-In Single-cycle Scan mode, A/D conversion can be triggered by PWM request.
+In Single-cycle Scan mode, A/D conversion can be triggered by PWM request (M05xxDN/DE only).
 When the TRGEN is set to high to enable ADC external hardware trigger function, setting the TRGS[1:0] bits to 11b is to select external hardware trigger input source from PWM trigger.
 When PWM trigger is enabled, setting PTDT[7:0] bits can insert a delay time between PWM trigger condition and ADC start conversion.

-6.13.5.8 Conversion Result Monitor by Compare Mode Function
+6.14.5.9 Conversion Result Monitor by Compare Mode Function

-The NuMicro[TM] M058S series ADC controller provides two compare registers, ADCMPR0 and ADCMPR1, to monitor maximum two specified channels.
+The NuMicro® M05xxBN/DN/DE series ADC controller provides two compare registers, ADCMPR0 and ADCMPR1, to monitor maximum two specified channels.
 Software can select which channel to be monitored by setting CMPCH (ADCMPRx[5:0]).
 CMPCOND bit is used to determine the compare condition.
 If CMPCOND bit is cleared to 0, the internal match counter will increase one when the conversion result is less than the value specified in CMPD[11:0]; if CMPCOND bit is set to 1, the internal match counter will increase one when the conversion result is greater than or equal to the value specified in CMPD[11:0].
 When the conversion of the channel specified by CMPCH is completed, the comparing action will be triggered one time automatically.
-When the compare result meets the setting, compare match counter reaches the setting of (CMPMATCNT+1) then CMPF bit will be set to 1, if CMPIE bit is set then an ADC_INT interrupt request is generated.
+When the compare result meets the setting, compare match counter will increase 1, otherwise, the compare match counter will be clear to 0.
+When the match counter reaches the setting of (CMPMATCNT+1) then CMPF bit will be set to 1, if CMPIE bit is set then an ADC_INT interrupt request is generated.
 Software can use it to monitor the external analog input pin voltage transition in scan mode without imposing a load on software.
 The detailed logic diagram is shown below.

 Note: If user enables differential input mode, the conversion result can be expressed with binary straight format (unsigned format) or 2's complement format (signed format).
 Software can set DMOF[31] bit of ADSR register to select output format.
+When differential input mode is enabled, the digital compare function does not support 2's complement output format, the DMOF bit must be cleared to 0 (M05xxBN only).

-Figure 6.13-6 A/D Conversion Result Monitor Logic Diagram
+Figure 6-106 A/D Conversion Result Monitor Logic Diagram

-6.13.5.9 Interrupt Sources
+6.14.5.10 Interrupt Sources